noahshlesinger/Election_Analysis/README.md

 -------------

 * The following code determines the county with the most votes.
+It tracks the votes for eaach county and then shares the results of the county with the most votes to the text file.

 ------------